-I went home one last time to say good-bye to my childhood home, where we settled after leaving Croy Gulch.
-My parents have moved into town because they're getting older and can no longer live their primitive lifestyle.
-My sister and I can't believe it finally happened.
-We never thought we'd see the day when they'd leave this place, let alone give up the life they've always known.
+I went home to Yreka, California one last time to say good-bye to my childhood home, where we settled after leaving Croy Gulch.
+My parents have moved into town because they’re getting older and can no longer live their primitive lifestyle.
+We I can’t believe it finally happened.
+We never thought we’d see the day when they’d leave this place, let alone give up the lifestyle they’ve always known.

 My mom can't help but water the garden that she loved and cared for all these years.

-My dad's beloved boom truck that raised many a log.He won't let the boom truck go, it means too much to him.
+My dad's beloved boom truck that raised many a log.He won't let the boom truck go, it means too much to him (above).

 I had mixed emotions about going back and it's hard to explain, really.
 This remote home was a piece of me, mostly a friend, but sort of an enemy.
 Honestly, it was a really hard place to live and an incredibly lonely place, for me.
 Inside of me, I was terribly terribly lonely and feeling cut off from the world that I wanted to be a part of, so the land became my friend.
 I'd hunt for arrowheads, make little villages for imaginary gnomes and fairies out of bark and twigs, and create little play places of my own, where I'd sit and dream of my future life for hours on end.
 The land was good to me, but I was terrified of never getting away, being stuck in this place that for me was very confining.
 No phone, no electricity, no running water, no contact with the outside world.